antoniopolonijr/freeCodeCamp-responsiveWebDesign-surveyForm/README.md

 This is one of the required projects to earn my certification by freeCodeCamp.
-For this project, I builded a survey form to collect data from users.
+For this project, I built a survey form to collect data from users.